doyinkol/BioGeoMechUndInfrastructure/README.md

-# Mechanics of Bio-Mediated Rocks for Underground Infrastructure
+# Multiscale Mechanics of Bio-Mediated Rocks for Underground Infrastructure

 This repository contains all the data needed to reproduce the results presented in our published project papers as follows: